 There is no longer an active mortgage rescue scheme operating in England or Northern Ireland, however, if you have mortgage arrears and can’t come to an arrangement with your lender, you might be able to get help from a mortgage rescue scheme in Scotland or a mortgage rescue scheme in Wales.

-Mortgage lenders are not allowed to go ahead with repossession unless all reasonable attempts to resolve the situation have failed.
-Most lenders will also prefer you to continue paying your mortgage, as it’s easier for them in the long run.
+Even beyond this additional measure, mortgage lenders are not allowed to go ahead with repossession unless all reasonable attempts to resolve the situation have failed.
+Most lenders prefer you to continue paying your mortgage, as it’s easier for them in the long run.

 They are likely to be fairly reasonable and willing to come to an agreement where you pay off your arrears over a set period, perhaps 12 to 24 months.
-If you are unable to repay your debts, there are a number ot debt charities that can offer additional advice, such as:
+If you're unable to repay your debts, there are a number of debt charities that can offer additional advice, such as:

-Of course, as a last resort, the lender can repossess your home, however, in most cases a resolution is found.
+Of course, as a last resort, the lender may be able to repossess your home, however, in most cases a resolution is found.
 It’s important to be upfront with your lender from the moment you begin to struggle to pay your mortgage and do everything that you can to prioritise the repayments.